© FCA US

 Audi RS6 Avant

-Dodge Challenger GT
+Dodge Challenger AWD

 Dodge Charger Hellcat Redeye

 Although the name Hellcat doesn’t sound filled with holiday cheer (then again, neither does the roar of its supercharged V8 engine), we honestly don’t think Santa will mind raising a little (candy) cane on an otherwise silent night.
 This Charger has a profusion of space for packages, and with almost 800 horsepower on tap and a top speed in excess of 200 mph it will definitely give Santa the drive to make his deliveries with time to spare for a little drifting — he calls it dashing — through the snow.

 © Ford Motor Company

 Ford F-450 Super Duty

 Not only does Santa need to make his rounds quickly, he also has tons of gifts to transport so this extremely large truck could be up to the task.
 The Ford F-450 Super Duty can carry almost four tons of presents and look great doing it.
 Even better: The F-450 could even tow Santa’s sleigh loaded with more than 37,000 pounds of goodness!
 But there’s no reason for Santa to rough it — the Super Duty Limited has a luxurious interior so the big guy can ride in ultimate comfort.